imcquee/vitacompanion-VSCODE/README.md

 ↺ = Reboot

-↑ = Send and Run Payload
+↑ = Turn Debug Mode On and Off

 Massive thanks to devnoname120 - https://github.com/devnoname120 for Vita Companion